 The Fraunhofer-Gesellschaft has always been committed to research with a focus on industry, but above all for the benefit of society: How do people benefit from your project?

 Together we are creating a research and manufacturing infrastructure that will enable industry to produce battery cells economically and ecologically.
 This is worth an investment of 500 million euros to the federal government, and the state of NRW is also contributing 200 million euros for the land, the construction of buildings and the further development of the infrastructure, as well as for the promotion of young researchers.
 For the Fraunhofer-Gesellschaft, which is managing and coordinating the project, it goes without saying that these funds must be handled responsibly.
 First of all, we are building the actual factory on a 39,000 m² site in the Hansa Business Park on the Dortmund-Ems Canal in Amelsbüren.
 This should be completed by the end of 2022.
-Extensive research is already underway at the partner institutes at Fraunhofer, at the Meet of the WWU Münster and at the PEM chair of the RWTH Aachen University on the future technology focus, which we will then transfer to Münster in due course.
+Extensive research is already underway at the partner institutes at Fraunhofer, at the MEET Battery Research Center at University of Münster and at the Chair of Production Engineering of E-Mobility Components (PEM) at RWTH Aachen University on the future technology focus, which we will then transfer to Münster in due course.
 To this end, we are already looking for battery and production experts throughout Germany and Europe, in research and industry.
 In the future, we will create jobs for 150 employees who will work here and live in the region.
 They will work in production and administration as well as in scientific areas.